 Best Time for a Safari

-It might be the wettest months in many provinces but in Limpopo, Mpumalanga and KwaZulu Natal its actually dry which equals to limited water supply and sparse vegetation.
+It might be the wettest months in many provinces but in Limpopo, Mpumalanga, and KwaZulu Natal its actually dry which equals limited water supply and sparse vegetation.

 It’s the prime time to view the Big 5 because water is so scarce during this period, you’re likely to find the aminals gathering around watering holes.